Eszti/notes/it/Protocols.md

 ## Compression

+- archive file: composed of one or more files with metadata

 ### Zip

+- archive + compression
+- Store: no compression
 - lossless data compression
 - mostly uses DEFLATE (Huffmann...)
 - up to 4GB files --> zip64 up to 16EB
 - [java library](https://github.com/srikanth-lingala/zip4j)

+### Gzip

+- based on DEFLATE
+- compressed file or archive
+- usually faster than zip
+- can save more disk space than zip
+- can be combined with tar to create archive compressed files

+### Tar

+- uncompressed archive file

 ## FTP